Shenkman Jewish Center opens to public

 There was not much elbow room on the first floor of the two story, 3,000 square foot center, as a crowd of students, faculty, staff, administrators and community and religious leaders packed the Shenkman Jewish Center’s main room to watch the dedication ceremony.
 The center is named for the Shenkman family, and donations from Mark Shenkman and Rosalind Shenkman funded the project, with its associated seven-figure monetary cost.

-Before the ribbon-cutting, College President Katherine Rowe, President and CEO of Hillel International Eric Fingerhut, Director of Hillel at William and Mary Rabbi Gershon Litt, outgoing Hillel President Alexina Haefner ’19 and Mark Shenkman all took to the podium to speak about the center’s importance for the Jewish community at the College.
-Former College President Taylor Reveley, who presided over the groundbreaking ceremony in February, was also present at the event.
+Before the ribbon-cutting, university President Katherine Rowe, President and CEO of Hillel International Eric Fingerhut, Director of Hillel at William & Mary Rabbi Gershon Litt, outgoing Hillel President Alexina Haefner ’19 and Mark Shenkman all took to the podium to speak about the center’s importance for the Jewish community at the university.
+Former university President Taylor Reveley, who presided over the groundbreaking ceremony in February, was also present at the event.

-Haefner said she was looking forward to using the space for Jewish students in her last semester at the College before she graduates in May, and that its impact will extend beyond her time as a student here.
+Haefner said she was looking forward to using the space for Jewish students in her last semester at William & Mary before she graduates in May, and that its impact will extend beyond her time as a student here.

 For more on this story visit "The Flat Hat."